pluralsh/documentation/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

 git push
 ```

+{% hint style="info" %}
+If a user has oidc configured for an app, occasionally you'll need to manually delete the pods associated with their webservers as our oidc proxy does not respect config changes.
+This is just a matter of finding the relevant pods in the console and clicking the trash icon.
+For airbyte as an example, you'd want to delete all the pods in deployment/airbyte-webapp.

+If you'd like help with this process feel free to reach out to us on discord as well!
+{% endhint %}

 ### 9. Alice, Bob, and Cory set up cryptographic keys for sharing

+The next step is sharing the repository's cryptography layer with any users you expect to need to use the repo locally.
+If you want to learn more about how Plural encrypts your repository's state, we'd definitely recommend you read our docs [here](reference/workspaces/secret-management.md)

 Alice, Bob, and Cory should each run: